dustinober1/Ebook_AI-Powered_Instructional_Design/docs/bibliography.md

 All sources cited in this ebook follow the APA 7th Edition format.

+- Articulate (2025). *The Evolving Role of the Instructional Designer in the Age of AI*. https://articulate.com/blog/future-of-instructional-design

 - Bentley, K. & Miller, D. (2023). *The Future of Instructional Design in the Age of AI*.
 Journal of Educational Technology. https://example.com/bentley2023

 - Bolton College (2024). *Transforming Online Learning with AI Video*. https://www.synthesia.io/case-studies/bolton-college